 Related: The Best Espresso Machines

-What We Like: Removable large grind chamber, automatic shut-off, stainless steel styling
+What We Love: Removable large grind chamber, automatic shut-off, stainless steel styling

-What We Don't Like: On the larger size, prone to static cling
+What We Don't Love: On the larger size, prone to static cling

-From ultra-fine to extra-coarse, this Cuisinart burr grinder offers 18 levels to select the perfect coarseness for your preferred type of coffee.
-The burrs also yield a uniform grind to the right grade, yielding the perfect balance of oils, aromas, and flavors in each cup of coffee.
+From ultra-fine to extra-coarse, this Cuisinart burr grinder offers 18 levels to select the best coarseness for your preferred type of coffee.
+The burrs also yield a uniform grind to the right grade, yielding the best balance of oils, aromas, and flavors in each cup of coffee.

 The removable coffee bean hopper has a large 8-ounce capacity, which holds enough coffee grounds to produce up to 32 cups of coffee.
 Coffee grounds are stored in the removable chamber with a convenient scoop and cleaning brush.